An international visual art exhibition / bringing the global to Tanzania

 - Artists are encouraged to submit works that reflect the theme of 'silence', giving expression to both their individual and their community concerns.

-- Artists who are interested in participating in the project must send 4-5 jpg images of their work (300 dpi resolution), a short statement/synopsis (about 250 words) outlining the central idea of the concept, and a CV (including name, age, city, country and contact information).
+- Artists who are interested in participating in the project can send up to 4-5 jpg images of their work (300 dpi resolution), a short statement/synopsis (about 250 words) outlining the central idea of the concept, and a CV (including name, age, city, country and contact information).

 - All images must include details of the works: title, size, medium and year.